azat-co/practicalnode/chapter4/chapter4.md

 `include` is a way to split logic into a separate file for the purpose of reusing it across multiple files.
 It&#39;s a top-to-bottom approach; we dictate what to use in the file that includes another file.
 The file that includes is processed first (we can define locals there), then the included file is processed (we can use earlier defined locals).

-To include a Jade template, use `include /path/filename`.
+To include a Pug template, use `include /path/filename`.
 For example, in file A:

     include ./includes/header